-As some of you may know, I am a huge fan of certain games of the roguelike genre.
-I invested over 530 goddamn hours into “FTL: Faster Than Light”, I recorded a full run speedrun video of “Into the Breach” and I was addicted to “Dicey Dungeons” for several weeks after its release.
-“Nowhere Prophet” could become the next title in this line of glorious time eaters, as even in its actual Early Access state it is masterfully designed and top-notch on the audiovisual level.
+I am a huge fan of certain roguelikes and invested over five hundred hours into “FTL: Faster Than Light”, I recorded a full run speedrun video of “Into the Breach” and was addicted to “Dicey Dungeons” for several weeks after its release.
+“Nowhere Prophet” could become the next title in this line of glorious time eaters, as it already is a masterfully designed and audiovisually top-notch early access title.

 As the prophet of your group, you have to lead them on several maps from the starting point to the exit.
-Greedy bandits, hostile priests and rogue drones will cross your path, though, and in the case you can’t avoid the battle with such groups, you have to guide your troops wisely into the fight.
-The well implemented tutorial will explain each game mechanic to you, but allow me to formulate the basic design in layman’s terms.
+However, greedy bandits, hostile priests and rogue drones will cross your path, and in case you cannot avoid the battl, you will have to guide your troops wisely into the fight.
+While the neat tutorial will explain each game mechanic to you, allow me to formulate the basic design in layman’s terms.

 Each of your units gets played like a card into the field, costing you a certain amount of energy that will get refreshed after your turn.
 The units have an individual strength and individual life points.
 When one of your units gets attacked by another one, the energy of your unit gets reduced by the amount of the attacker’s strength and the attacker will get its life point reduced by the strength value of your unit.
-At least when it doesn’t have any special ability.
-And there are tons of them.
+At least, that would happen when it does not have any special ability – and there are tons of them.